arthurzoubin/reactjs-boilerplate/README.md

 ## Reactjs Boilerplate

-Reactjs Base is a  repository that helps anyone create new JavaScript applications.
+Reactjs Boilerplate is a  repository that helps anyone create new JavaScript applications.
 Giving you a technically sound and well tested starting point for your application.

 ### Ack